California’s evacuees agonized over when to leave and what to take. These are the items they grabbed – and left behind

 Francois Auroux rode his bike to his family’s Pacific Palisades home on Tuesday night.
 He found the back of his home on fire and quickly doused the flames with a hose.
 Several houses across the street were fully engulfed.

-“I ran and grabbed a hard drive that our family photos were on.
-I grabbed a couple of our family heirlooms,” he said.
+“I ran and grabbed a hard drive that our family photos were on,” he said.

-He stuffed heirlooms, dating to the 1700s, in a backpack and duffel bag.
-He grabbed his grandfather’s beloved model of an old steam tug.
-Lastly, he snatched two paintings closest to the front door, including one by the Greek painter Alekos Fassianos.
+He also grabbed his grandfather’s beloved model of an old steam tug.
+Lastly, he snatched two framed prints of paintings closest to the front door, including one by the Greek painter Alekos Fassianos.

 “I was thinking about all the things that I didn’t get and that I could have gotten really quickly but didn’t because it was literally like, I thought the house was going to burn.
 I’ve never been in a situation like that,” said Auroux, his voice filled with emotion.